 Rehearsal Dates and Times

-July 3RD: 30TH ANNUAL PATRIOTIC SING 6 TO 7 p.m.
-Morgan Hill Amphitheater
+July 3RD: 31TH ANNUAL PATRIOTIC SING 6 TO 7 p.m.
+Community Cultural Center

 With the support of the Blue Star Moms, our donations of batteries, socks, and other items on the soldier’s wish list, are delivered in “Care Packages” to deployed soldiers.
 At the Sing, members of our audience and chorus are encouraged to write a note of encouragement to our deployed soldiers.
 During the year, we also sing at Morgan Hill’s annual Veterans’ and Memorial Day Ceremonies.